dakotahp/Trello-PR-Linker/README.md

 An app that listens to GitHub PR webhooks and parses out Trello ticket IDs so it can attach the PR to them.
 It was written in Go and uses the gin-tonic framework for routing and exception handling.
 Hosting should be on Heroku due to it being created from a starter boilerplate repo for it.

+## How Does it Work?

+The app looks for a Trello ticket ID format (encoded string of 8 alphanumeric characters) in either the PR title or branch name.

+In the PR title, the format must include square brackets around it such as `[ticket ID] Fixed specs`.
+The ID can be parsed from any location in the title, not just the beginning.

+The branch name must have the ID with either double dashes following it (`ticketId--fixed-specs`) or a forward slash (`ticketId/fixed-specs`).
+You may have additional content at the beginning of the branch name such as a prefix (`teamName--ticketId--fixed-specs`).

 ## How to use

 ### Create a Webhooks on GitHub